Varied approach necessary for award of contracts, says chief selector

 Joseph played two matches in the 2017 ICC World Cup while Hector featured in a single One-Day International two years ago.

-Browne-John said with the COVID-19 pandemic having ruled out any domestic women’s cricket last year, it had been important to bring a development element to the retainer contracts this year.
+Browne-John said with the coronavirus pandemic having ruled out any domestic women's cricket last year, it had been important to to bring a development element to the retainer contracts this year.

 “It is really a pleasure for us to have the additional contracts,” she explained.